sarsky/Mozzie/docs/source/Accessories.rst

 The pitot tube must be mounted in a position where it is exposed to laminar and not turbulent airflow to work accurately.
 It should not be placed behind or to close to any wings or other parts of the aircraft.
-Also make sure the air hoses can be routed cleanly to the airspeed sensor on the inside of the fuselage.
+Also make sure the air hoses can be routed cleanly, without being bent or clamped, to the airspeed sensor on the inside of the fuselage.
 Use the pitot riser or the template to mark and cutout the foam in the location that the pitot will be attached to the fuselage.

-.... image:: images/Pitot_sm.jpg
+.... image:: images/AE/Pitot_sm.jpg
-      :target: images/Pitot.jpg
+      :target: images/AE/Pitot.jpg

 First insert the pitot tube into the 3D printed screw cap and then connect the air hoses to the pitot tube and route then through the pitot mount riser.
 Carefully insert the pitot tube and air hoses into the 3D printed pitot riser making sure that they are not damaged or kinked, and then screw the cap onto the riser.